How to Wash Norwex Microfiber Rags: Complete Care & Cleaning Guide

 - Norwex Microfibers are very good at collecting lint, especially when dry.
 Dry your Norwex rags in a lint-free laundry load to avoid a plethora of lint on your rags.

-How to Clean Norwex Rags in the Washing Machine:
+How to wash Norwex window cloth in the Washing Machine:

 - Pour an eco-friendly, non-filler, non-fragrance laundry detergent into the washer drum.